gee-community/example-scripts/ConfusionMatrices/confusionMatrix.kappa.md

-# ConfusionMatrix.kappa
+# confusionMatrix.kappa
-- creates a new floating-point number indicating the Kappa statistic for a specified confusion matrix.
+- Creates a new floating-point number indicating the Kappa statistic for a specified confusion matrix.
-- this measures the agreement between two datasets on a scale that genereally ranges from 0 to 1.
+- This measures the agreement between two datasets on a scale that genereally ranges from 0 to 1.

 ## Syntax